sreedy-riis/jMAVSim-Setup/jMAVSim.md

 ### If building fails, pip install anything that failed.
 I had to specifcally use `pip` to install empy, not `pip3`

 # jMAVSim Ubuntu
-The following steps are untested.
+I have not tested the following steps for Ubuntu.
 For more information go to https://docs.px4.io/main/en/dev_setup/building_px4.html.

 Clone the PX4 repository
 ```console